aaronjconway/aaronconwaylo.com/blog/welcome/index.md

 * Bringing tools from the engineering world into lending to improve the home buying experience.
 * Transparency.
 Honesty.
 The full truth and nothing but.
-* Arming the homebuyer with accurate knowledge to bridge the gap between reality and what's advertised.
+* Arming the home buyer with accurate knowledge to bridge the gap between reality and what's advertised.

 This should be the standard, not the exception.